dtuttleo/dtuttleo.github.io/_posts/2017-04-15-powerful-questions.markdown

 > Does part of the software give the business a competitive edge?

+> How is this different from what has been done before?

 The book mentions a blog post with [Powerful Questions](https://goodenoughsoftware.net/2012/02/29/powerful-questions/){:target="_blank"} as well.
 Make sure you read the comments section!